COVID-19 vaccinations in India cross 1-cr mark for fifth time | english.lokmat.com

 Congratulating to citizens of the country, Mandaviya tweeted, "Congratulations to the nation, as we administer another 1 crore #COVID19 vaccine doses Under PM @NarendraModi ji, India delivers a punch to Corona - Record of 1+ crore vaccines achieved for the 5th time."

-Ministry of Health and Family Welfare (MoHFW) also said, "Congratulations India!
+Ministry of Health and Family Welfare (MoHFW) on its official Twitter handle wrote, "Congratulations India!
 We have done it again.
 More than 1 crore vaccine doses administered today."

 As many as 1,00,96,142 COVID-19 vaccine doses were administered in India today, as per data available on CoWIN portal at 10:33 pm.